-The SLAT schools are inclusive 11-18 secondary schools which endeavour to recognise and meet the needs of the individual student.
+The current two SLAT schools, being Bourne Academy and Spalding Academy are inclusive secondary schools which endeavour to recognise and meet the needs of the individual student.
 The SLAT practice is characterised by:

-- A commitment to high quality teaching, the education offered by SLAT at Bourne Academy and Spalding Academy is exceptional, as are the students. - As mixed non-selective secondary schools, the SLAT prides itself on being able to provide a personalised approach that best meets the needs of each and every individual child. - Bourne Academy and Spalding Academy belief is to provide learning centers that encourage students to Aspire, Challenge, Achieve and as part of the wider family of the SLAT, and therefore access to strong professional partnership links and outstanding educational thinking. - The SLAT has myriad of opportunities for children to access study support and extracurricular programmes, often involving working closely with the local community, particularly in sport and the arts including music, performance and the visual arts. - Putting learners, their learning and welfare at the centre of all decision making, the SLAT supports students to work hard, be committed to learning and believe in high challenge that is coupled with high support, including exceptional pastoral care. - The SLAT also demands high standards of behaviour that allow effective learning and teaching to take place.
+- A commitment to high quality teaching, the education offered by SLAT at Bourne Academy and Spalding Academy is exceptional, as are the students. - As mixed non-selective secondary schools, the SLAT prides itself on being able to provide a personalised approach that best meets the needs of each and every individual child. - Bourne Academy and Spalding Academy belief is to provide learning centers that encourage students to Aspire, Challenge, Achieve and as part of the wider family of the SLAT, and therefore access to strong professional partnership links and outstanding educational thinking. - The SLAT has myriad of opportunities for children to access study support and extracurricular programmes, often involving working closely with the local community, particularly in sport and the arts - including music, performance and the visual arts. - Putting students, their learning and welfare at the centre of all decision making, the SLAT supports them to work hard, be committed to learning and believe in high challenge that is coupled with high support, including exceptional pastoral care. - The SLAT also demands high standards of behaviour, coupled with exceptional pastoral and wellbeing support, that allow effective learning and teaching to take place.